tanishiking/metals/website/blog/2022-05-27-aluminium.md

 ## Reduce file watcher memory usage
 Previously, Metals consumed a huge amount of memory for file watchers in large projects, especially on macOS.
-Now, Metals uses a memory-efficient way to watch files to detect changes and consumes less memory.
+Now, Metals uses a memory-efficient way to watch files to detect changes and consume less memory.

 For more technical details, see the original PR: [\#3758](https://github.com/scalameta/metals/pull/3758).

 ## [Scala3] Override Completions
-Override completions for Scala3 is available with Metals 0.11.6!
+Override completions for Scala3 are now available with Metals 0.11.6!
 Now, it's possible to implement methods from the super class quite easily in Scala3.

 ![override-completion](https://i.imgur.com/Go3sMxy.gif)

 ## [Scala3] Show scaladoc on hover for Scala 3 project
-Now, Metals shows the scaladoc on hover for Scala3 project.
-(Before this release, Metals unable to show the scaladoc for the symbols from third-party modules).
+Now, Metals shows the scaladoc on hover for Scala3 projects.
+(Before this release, Metals was unable to show the scaladoc for the symbols from third-party modules).

 ![hover-scala3](https://i.imgur.com/Svzq5DD.png)

 ### [Scala3] Support `completionItem/resolve`
-Now, in Scala 3 we get scaladoc and shows default values when moving accross completions.
+Now, in Scala 3 we get scaladoc that shows the default values when moving across completions.

 ![completion-item-resolve](https://i.imgur.com/Tz6AOsx.gif)

 ## Show parent scaladoc if implementation is returning empty

 Scaladocs can be inspected whenever you hover, use a completion or signature help.
 Up until recently we only showed you the documentation if the exact method you are using had the scaladocs written, which meant that if you overrode a method and didn't add the scaladoc comments again we would not show you any documentation.
-One example of such method could `headOption` on a `List`.
+One example of such method is `headOption` on `List`.

  From this release we will also search the parent method in case the current method's scaladoc are empty.